A Comprehensive List of Hindu Gods and Goddesses

 52. Parjanya.

 53. Parshuram: Parshuram is an incarnation of Lord Vishnu.
-When the warriors became powerful, they started bullying common people.
+When the warriors became powerful, they started bullying ordinary people.
 Hence, Vishnu was incarnated as Parshuram and defeated them seven times.

 54. Pinakin.

 55. Rama: Lord Rama is the seventh incarnation of Lord Vishnu.
-He killed Ravana, the demon king, and established an ideal kingdom which is known as Ramrajya.
+He killed Ravana, the demon king, and established an ideal kingdom known as Ramrajya.

 56. Rbhus.